Politics and religion:

 - Puck is a faerie dragon that prefers to spend its' seemingly endless life in form of a child, resting in chrysalis when playtime is over.

 Dragons are enormous reptilian winged creatures, capable of beating any enemy in physical combat or with their deadly breath, which may differ from fire to ice to whatever.
 In the ancient nocturnal times, dragons were much more bulky in nature - their scales looked and acted like sets of proper armor, and eyes were not necessary.
+The most reckless and talented brewmasters make alcohol of dragon blood - a tricky task in itself, it is even trickier to find one who would actually drink the stuff.

 - Is a Pyreaxe twinhead that combines abilities to breath both fire and ice in each of his heads.
 He also has duplicate pairs of wings and tails.